This amenity is near the top of my list for ranking a city, an amenity found in the city I live in today, and the two before that.

 The Subterraneo in Buenos Aires has everything Santiago does except modern train cars.
 But I still enjoyed using the system.

-Its first section opened just over a hundred years ago, in 1913, and today it covers quite a bit of the Buenos Aires area, which is home to almost 13 million people.
+Its first section opened just over a hundred years ago, in 1913, and today it covers quite a bit of the Buenos Aires metropolitan areas, which is home to almost 13 million people.

-Riding the Subte, as it is often called, felt like using the New York Subway: it’s old and dirty but gets you where you need to go.
+Riding the Subte, as it is often called, felt like using the New York Subway: it's old, dirty and sometimes in poor condition, but it's a good option to get you where you need to go.

-You just need to learn the map.
-For me, using the Buenos Aires Subte was easier than crossing Avenida 9 de Julio, the 14-lane thoroughfare — 18, if you count the two-lane access roads flanking each side of the avenue — that is the widest in the world.
+You need to learn the map.
+Using the Buenos Aires Subte was more manageable than crossing Avenida 9 de Julio, the 14-lane thoroughfare — 18, if you count the two-lane access roads flanking each side of the avenue — that is the widest in the world.

 I'm going to catch hell for this from some readers when they get to No. 4.
 But I'll worry about defending it in the next section.